crusher-dev/crusher/README.md

 It's a new alternative to old wokrflows which includes h/unreliable libraries (w high learning curve), gluing tools, repetitive script.
 Sometimes it can take days to create test and managing it can be nightmare.

 Crusher makes testing effortless for new-age builders.
-It includes a recorder, SDK, Infra + batteries, and extended playwright and chromium.
+It's single all-in-tool, with recorder, SDK, Infra + batteries built-in.

 **Crusher is in beta(v0.5)**.
 Join [Crusher's discord](https://discord.gg/dHZkSNXQrg) and help us make it better 🚀